DanyalAM/Web-App-With-Vue.js-CW1/README.md

 # BrainHive 0.3

 ## New Features
-- Login page is now fully validated
+- User login is now visibly shown
+- Users can now logout from their session
-- Users can login with their email and password
+- Users can view their profile
-- User session is stored
+- Logged in user's name is shown
+- Service Providers can now add their own products
+- Services Providers can now remove their own products
 ## Todo
+- Service provider products are not shown on the products page
-- User session is not currently displayed (visually)
+- Reviews are not implemented
-- Product page is incomplete
-- User account page is incomplete
 ## Known Issues
 - We're aware of case-sensitive email validation issues
+- Filter click radius is dependant on the label and not the box